 It is suggested to study international experience regarding the grading system, e.g., through CIMEA (A worldwide database of University Grading Systems) or WES (International Grade Conversion Guide for Higher Education (USA)).
 (Activity 2.3.1)

-To encourage HEIs to foster application of CBE, SCL, innovative T&L approaches, T&L assessment based on LOs and all related elements, e.g. by organizing training, seminars, awareness raising activities, events, etc. for administrative and academic staff, as well by providing financial and expertise support for HEIs; (Activity 2.3.3)
+To encourage HEIs to foster application of CBE, SCL, innovative T&L approaches, T&L assessment based on LOs and all related elements, e.g. by organizing training, seminars, awareness raising activities, events, etc. for administrative and academic staff, as well by providing financial and expertise support for HEIs.
+(Activity 2.3.3)

-To encourage share the best experiences of innovative T&L application of CBE and SCL approaches among HEIs in Azerbaijan (Activity 2.3.3)
+To encourage sharing of the best experiences of innovative T&L application of CBE and SCL approaches among HEIs in Azerbaijan (Activity 2.3.3)

 In the accreditation procedures both at institutional and study program levels competence-based education (CBE) and SCL elements’ assessment must be included (Activity 2.3.3)